 1- Belief in Allah Most High

--He is always watching them: watching their feelings, their thoughts, and their actions.
+He is always watching them: their feelings, their thoughts, and their actions.

-2- Belief in the angels, their existence, nature, and responsibilities
+Belief in the angels, their existence, nature, and responsibilities.

-Belief in the previous books of faith and prophets, in the nature of their mission and the fact that they were all sent by Allah to deliver a common message of worshiping the One and Only.
+Belief in the previous books of faith and prophets, in the nature of their mission, and in the fact that they were all sent by Allah to deliver a common message of worshipping the One and Only.

 Practical Tips That Can Help Build Belief in Our Children

-Telling the children stories about believers, what they believed in, and the impact of their belief on their behavior, can also play a major part in shaping our children’s belief system.
+Telling the children stories about believers, what they believed in, and the impact of their beliefs on their behaviour can also play a major part in shaping our children’s belief system.

 Stories about Prophet Ibrahim (Abraham) and the other prophets.